 Proteins are synthesized after the completion of transcription.
 The prokaryotic ribosome contains three binding sites.

 These sites are named the A, P, and E sites.
-These sites are the places were binding, transfer and exit mechanism takes place.
+These sites are the places where binding, transfer, and exit mechanism takes place.

 Messenger RNAs located tend to be called monocistronic.
-The beginning of protein production in higher organisms requires those contributing factors to initiate the process of translation in the cell.
+The beginning of protein production in higher organisms requires those contributing factors to initiate the cell translation process.

 The initiating amino acid is methionine, whereas prokaryotes require the amino acid N-formyl methionine.